isomerpages/tp-virtualcampus/index.md

       title: POL-ITE GAMES 2023
       subtitle: Polytechnic-ITE Games 2023
       id: infopic
-      description: Heartiest congratulations to our committed student-athletes, who flew the TP flag high with their strong and spirited performances at the POL-ITE Games 2023!
+      description: Huge kudos to our committed student-athletes, who flew the TP flag high with their strong and spirited performances at the POL-ITE Games 2023!
       button: Cheer for Team Temasek
       url: /events/sports/pol-ite23/
       alt: Image alt text